AngxiaoYue/QPU-mindspore/README.md

 **The QPU can be used as a network layer which is scalable and useful**.
 The detailed README is placed in ``qpu`` directory,

 ## Data preparation
-use the the [NTU RGB+D dataset](https://github.com/shahroudy/NTURGB-D).
+We use the the [NTU RGB+D dataset](https://github.com/shahroudy/NTURGB-D).
 Please refer to their respective project pages for permission and downloading.
 Use the following commands to convert to our data formats.
 ```
 python data/scripts/ntu_gendata.py <dir of raw data> --mode xyz --bench <xview or xsub>
 python data/scripts/ntu_gendata.py <dir of raw data> --mode qrel --bench <xview or xsub>